jgottwig/jgottwig.github.io/_games/2_skeeter_changelog.md

   thumbnail: /images/games/changelog-thumb.png
 permalink: /games/skeeters-grid-changelog/
 ---
-This will be updated once the game enters alpha.
+This will be updated regularly once the game enters early access.